-The Kurilian Bobtail is recognized by the International Cat Association.
+The Kurilian bobtail is recognized by the International Cat Association (TICA).
 In 2012, the breed was granted championship status by TICA, which allows cats to compete in cat shows for titles.

 Kurilian Bobtail Care

-The Kurilian Bobtail comes in two coat varieties: short and long (which is described as semi-longhaired by the breed standard).
-In both coat types, the soft, silky hair lies flat and has a moderate undercoat.
-In the shorthaired variety, the tail coat is the same length as the hair on the body.
-Semi-longhaired Kurilians have a full and plumed tail.
-The Kurilian Bobtail’s silky coat resists matting so it is easy to care for, requiring weekly brushing with soft slicker brush to remove loose hair.
-The occasional bath will keep the coat feeling clean and soft.
-Shedding is low to moderate; brush more frequently to keep shedding to a minimum.
-Trim your Kurilian Bobtail’s nails every two weeks and check inside the ears weekly.
+Trim your Kurilian bobtail’s nails every two weeks, and check inside the ears weekly.
 If you see any redness or notice any odor, or if your cat is shaking its head or scratching at the ears, schedule an appointment with your veterinarian.
 If the ears appear dirty, clean with a pet ear cleaner using a cotton ball and or gauze (never use a cotton swab to clean a cat’s ear).

-Kurilian Bobtails are naturally quite active, but you can help your cat get enough exercise and indoor enrichment by providing places to climb and perch like cat trees and kitty condos, and engaging your cat in fun play by teasing with feather wands, tossing toy mice and playing with interactive toys.
+Kurilian bobtails are naturally quite active, but you can help your cat get enough exercise and indoor enrichment by providing places to climb and perch like cat trees and kitty condos, and engaging your cat in fun play by teasing with feather wands, toy mice, and interactive toys.
 To allow your cat to enjoy scratching, which is a natural behavior, provide a variety of acceptable scratching surfaces.
-Some cats like to scratch vertically (as with scratching posts or cat trees) and other prefer to scratch horizontally (as with cardboard or sisal scratchers that lie on the ground).
+Some cats like to scratch vertically (as with scratching posts or cat trees) and others prefer to scratch horizontally (as with cardboard or sisal scratchers that lie on the ground).

 Common Health Problems